 Further examples of group-based inequalities have entered the public consciousness: the gender pay gap, discrimination based on sexual orientation and gender identity, and the enormous differences in health outcomes between whites and people of color.

-Reflecting The New School’s socially engaged ethos, Hamilton has confronted this critical issue through a suite of bold (some would say eye-raising) policy proposals.
+Reflecting The New School’s socially engaged ethos, Hamilton has confronted this critical issue through a suite of radical policy proposals.
 He looks to disciplines beyond economics: sociology and its study of group hierarchy, social psychology and its examination of implicit bias and stereotype threat, and political science and its explanation of the effects of political structures, laws, and customs.

 Working with Darity, Hamilton drew up a blueprint for government-guaranteed universal employment.
 Rooted in the proposal is the notion that a well-paying job, with benefits and salary sufficient to cover rent, transportation, and food, is a human right.
 It’s also based in practical concerns: many economists are predicting that over the next several years, automation will lead to job losses and anemic wages that will push millions of American workers into the ranks of the impoverished and unemployed (see: the opening of Amazon’s first cashier-less grocery store in Seattle).
 “Giving everyone a job,” Hamilton and Darity write in Jacobin, “is the best way to democratize the economy and give workers leverage in the workplace.”